OUR COVID-19 RESPONSE: Free Consultations for local businesses

 What is Brand Activation?

-While marketing activation refers to the core campaign and the activities surrounding it, brand activation essentially involves activities that move a customer to go ahead and become a consumer of the brand – through buying a product or service, by taking up a membership or engaging with the brand.
+While marketing activation refers to the core campaign and the activities surrounding it, brand activation essentially involves activities that move a customer to go ahead and become a consumer of the brand – through buying a product or service, by taking up a membership, or by engaging with the brand.

 Over the last few years, AR and VR have become essential and integral parts of the brand activation phase, especially in digital marketing.
 Not only do they add a unique twist to the brand’s campaigns, but they also give the audience an experience that is so immersive that they would want to invest in the product or service in the future.